FacundoVazquez/selehann/README.md

 # How to use / Assign and revoke assets and licenses

-1) Connect to the application localhost:3001.
+1) Connect to the application (frontend) localhost:3001.

 2) Register in the site.